werf/werf/docs/pages_en/usage/distribute/bundles.md

 ---
-title: Bundles
+title: Bundles and charts
 permalink: usage/distribute/bundles.html
 ---

-## Bundles and charts
+## About bundles and charts

 A *bundle* is a way to distribute a chart and its related images as a single entity.